-Are you considering the purchase of an investment property in Washington DC and North Carolina or the surrounding areas?
+Are you considering the purchase of an investment property in Charlotte or the surrounding areas?
 Before you buy, there are many things you should consider first.
 In our latest post, we will discuss the things people most often overlook when buying a property for investment.

 You fixed costs go beyond the mortgage.
 You should also consider the price of homeowners insurance, property taxes, average utility and routine maintenance costs.
 This can include items such as landscaping, pool service, and pest control.
 There are items that need to be replaced routinely such as a/c filters and smoke detectors.
 All of these items, no matter how small they seem, will add up quickly, greatly affecting the expenses you have for the home.